Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - People think that wars are won after one side as imposed their will upon the other.
 Leaving only those that stand with them or indifferent.
 They think they are bullied into submission afraid of the power they pose. feeling that if they stepped out of line break law of the new enforcers they would incur their wrath. but unbeknownst to them, they are not the losers for they have taken the back seat to prime future generations to revolt against their current oppressors when they least expect long after those of the original conflict is gone.
 - Other Cybervators try to use Cyber.Beast on their limbs like Max even going as far as to cut off their limbs to attempt it maybe Spike is the one that attempts this experiment
 - Xenos: If your not striving for progress it wont be guaranteed you will not regress
-- Cybervators start going Berserk for the first time in since Makkusu's parents was killed by Cyber.Beast which Tomasina talks about cuting it short
+- Cybervators start going Berserk for the first time in since Makkusu's parents was killed by Cyber.Beast which Tomasina talks about cutting it short
 	- Tomasina: This the first Berserk Cyber.Beast since Mack... (she looks at Max)I mean your parents was killed by one
 - Airiona believes that	a cybervator should serve Citizens not the other way around the way how the world currently works
-- Max is going to change the preception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator beacuse they will be able to point to Max and say I can.
+- Max is going to change the perception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator because they will be able to point to Max and say I can.
 He also changes the way the game is played

 - Cybervators start randomly going berserk staring with the retired Cybervators who many don't care about.
-The world does not start to take these events seriously until free agent and even empoloyed Cybervators are affected.
+The world does not start to take these events seriously until free agent and even employed Cybervators are affected.
 One of the Cybervators that go berserk is Harmony.
 Another is a council member

 - Max joins a team that already has Kassiea Aarock and Airiona and now has enough members to compete but is not allowed do anything but act as support as Airiona at first tells him they need a sniper.
 	- All of them wanted to change the status in one way or another for Cybervators and Citzens they are created and lead by Spike who has yet to have reveal his self although everyone asummes he is older due to his intelligence.
 Airiona is the only one that knows who he is and stands in place as the owner of the team for Spike.